SoSly/RiverTale/docs/features/rivers/River Terrain Architecture.md

 **Data availability:**

 Region data is computed on demand.
-Queries are fast and deterministic—same coordinates always produce the same result.
+Queries are fast and deterministic—same coordinates always produce the same flow.

 ## Feature-Based Architecture